(Un)likelihood Training for Interpretable Embedding: Related Work

 \subsection{Likelihood versus unlikelihood training}

-This paper extends the likelihood learning in dual-task model \cite{dual_task} to address semantic coherency in embedding interpretation.
+This paper extends the likelihood learning in the dual-task model \cite{dual_task} to address semantic coherency in embedding interpretation.
 Using video-captions pairs for learning cross-modal representation, likelihood learning allows the prediction of concepts not mentioned in the captions.
-As video captions only partially describe video content, this learning strategy effectively alleviates the adverse effect due to missing labels.
+As video captions only partially describe video content, this learning strategy effectively alleviates the adverse effect of missing labels.
 Consequently, the dual-task model demonstrates a significant boost in retrieval performance using either concept-based or concept-free search.
 Nevertheless, likelihood learning favors the prediction of frequent concepts even if these concepts show incoherency in semantic interpretation.
 For instance, both {\em indoor} and {\em outdoor} could be predicted with high probabilities for a video shot.
-The issue is also shared in the literature of neural text generation \cite{Unlikelihood:textGeneration,unlikelihood:ACL2020}.
+The issue is also shared in the literature on neural text generation \cite{Unlikelihood:textGeneration,unlikelihood:ACL2020}.
 In predicting the next target word for sentence generation, a network trained with maximum likelihood estimation (MLE) prefers frequent over rare words.
-This flaw due to the likelihood objective has resulted in word repetition \cite{Unlikelihood:textGeneration} and inconsistent dialogue \cite{unlikelihood:ACL2020}.
-Inspired by the unlikelihood training proposed in \cite{Unlikelihood:textGeneration,unlikelihood:ACL2020} for this problem, this paper addresses the problem of inconsistent interpretation in the dual-task model with a soft version of unlikelihood training.
+Due to the likelihood objective, this flaw has resulted in word repetition \cite{Unlikelihood:textGeneration} and inconsistent dialogue \cite{unlikelihood:ACL2020}.
+Recently, the unlikelihood training proposed in \cite{Unlikelihood:textGeneration, unlikelihood:ACL2020} has been applied by \cite{motion_unlikelihood} to prune unlikely motion trajectories that are out of drivable regions for autonomous driving.
+Inspired by \cite{Unlikelihood:textGeneration,unlikelihood:ACL2020}, this paper addresses the problem of inconsistent interpretation in the dual-task model with a soft version of unlikelihood training.